University of the West of Scotland: Dumfries

 The Crichton University Campus in Dumfries is the result of a joint project between the University of the West of Scotland, the University of Glasgow, Dumfries and Galloway College and the Open University.
 The campus mainly offers business, computing and, since the merger with Bell College, nursing courses.
 Established in 1999 to provide a hub for higher education in the south-west of Scotland, the Crichton Campus has helped the regeneration of the Dumfries and Galloway economy.

-London Campus
+London

 The London Campus is currently located in the East India Dock area of London Docklands.
-It was launched in March 2016 and provides UWS degree and postgraduate programmes to the international student population in London..
+It was launched in March 2016 and provides UWS degree and postgraduate programmes to the international student population in London.

 Organisation

 The University of the West of Scotland is organised into four schools: